Marital rape in the United States: Ohio

 of 2907.02 Rape that deals with drugging someone "surreptitiously or by force, threat of force, or deception" to coerce them into sex does not apply in marriage (except in case of separation).
 The whole article 2907.03 Sexual battery, that deals with various forms of coercion (for instance it states in subsection in A (1) that "The offender [commits a crime when he] knowingly coerces the other person to submit by any means that would prevent resistance by a person of ordinary resolution") does not apply at all to married people.
 In 2015, a bill was introduced to remove these exemptions.
+In 2024, Governor Mike DeWine signed into law a bill, passed by the General Assembly, that banned all forms of spousal rape.

 Oklahoma

 In Oklahoma, rape by a spouse was previously defined under subsection (B) of Section 1111 – Rape Defined which stated:

 B. Rape is an act of sexual intercourse accomplished with a male or female who is the spouse of the perpetrator if force or violence is used or threatened, accompanied by apparent power of execution to the victim or to another person.

 However, as of the most current revision of the section, this law no longer applies and reads as such:

 A. Rape is an act of sexual intercourse involving vaginal or anal penetration accomplished with a male or female within or without the bonds of matrimony who may be of the same or the opposite sex as the perpetrator under any of the following circumstances:

-As such, it appears marital rape is no longer permitted in Oklahoma.
+As of Jan 2024, spousal rape is currently a criminal offense in Oklahoma.
+Oklahoma spousal rape laws protect individuals from unwanted sexual advances or abusive situations involving sex.
+By outlining spousal rape in addition to rape in general, the laws make it clear that marriage is not a contract for sex whenever a spouse wants.